-- Tubal ligation and vasectomy: These procedures are covered; however, reversal of these procedures is not covered. - Urgent/immediate care: - ^a Under the Core Option, charges for services and supplies provided at an urgent treatment clinic are covered. - Under the Value Option and the Value Plus Option, in order to receive the in-network benefit level, you should contact your network provider or your network/claims administrator if you go to an out-of-network provider within 48 hours to ensure that you receive the in-network level of benefits. - Well-child care: - Under the Value Option there are no age or visit limitations when you use in-network providers.
-Well-child coverage is not provided out-of-network. - [•] Under the Core Option there are no age or visit limitations when you use in-network providers.
-Well-child coverage is not provided out-of-network. - Under the Value Plus Option there are no age or visit limitations when you use innetwork providers.
-Out-of-network coverage under the Value Plus Option, covered children up to age two are covered for initial hospitalization following birth, all immunizations and up to seven well-child care visits. - Wigs and hairpieces: Eligible expense for an initial synthetic wig or hairpiece, if purchased within six months of hair loss.
+- Tubal ligation and vasectomy: These procedures are covered; however, reversal of these procedures is not covered. - Urgent/immediate care: Charges for services and supplies provided at an Urgent Treatment Clinic are covered.
+In order to receive the in-network benefit level, you should contact your network provider or your network administrator if you go to an out-of-network provider within 48 hours to ensure that you receive the in-network level of benefits. - Well-child care: Initial hospitalization following birth, immunizations, and well-child care visits.

+Wigs and hairpieces: Eligible expense for an initial synthetic wig or hairpiece, if purchased within six months of hair loss.
 The wig must be prescribed by a physician for a covered medical condition causing hair loss.
 These conditions include, but are not limited to: chemotherapy, radiation therapy, alopecia areata, endocrine disorders, metabolic disorders, cranial surgery or severe burns.
 Only one wig or hairpiece benefit is covered under the Plan for the entire time the individual is covered.
-This benefit is subject to the usual and prevailing fee limits, MNRP fee limits, deductibles, co-pays, co-insurance and out-of-pocket limits of the selected Medical Option.
+This benefit is subject to the usual and prevailing fee limits, deductibles, co-pays, co-insurance and out-of-pocket limits of the selected Medical Option.
 The maximum benefit available for wigs and hairpieces is \$350.
 Replacement wigs or hairpieces are not covered, regardless of any change in the patient's physical condition.
 Hair transplants, styling, shampoo and accessories are also excluded.